CHARLES R. HUNT

 Assistant Professor of Political Science at Boise State University

 Charles R. Hunt

 Hi!
 I'm currently an Assistant Professor of Political Science in Boise State University's School of Public Service.
 I specialize in the study of congressional representation, congressional elections, and electoral competition in the United States.
-I'm currently teaching courses on Polarization in American Politics, and Political Representation in the U.S. I have Ph.D. in Government and Politics at the University of Maryland, College Park, and a B.A. in political science from Brown University.
+I'm currently teaching courses on Polarization in American Politics, Congress, the presidency, campaigns and elections, and political representation in the U.S. I have Ph.D. in Government and Politics at the University of Maryland, College Park, and a B.A. in political science from Brown University.

 Home Field Advantage

 My most recent book, entitled "Home Field Advantage: Roots, Reelection, and Representation in the Modern Congress" (University of Michigan Press),

 demonstrates the importance of this understudied element of American congressional elections and representation in the modern era: the local, place-based roots that members of Congress have in their home districts.
 I find that legislators’ local roots in their district have a significant and independent impact on their election outcomes, campaign spending and fundraising, constituent communication styles, and more broadly on the relationship between members of the U.S. House of Representatives and their constituents.